pavelbeard/timshee/README.md

 **Start the project with a script**

-- For weak servers: `source prod.images.start-projects.sh`
+- For weak servers (if your server can't build images): `source prod.images.start-projects.sh`
-- For strong servers: `source prod.start-project.sh`
+- For strong servers (if your server can build images): `source prod.start-project.sh`

 The difference between these scripts is the way to build the project.